ricardojba/poi-slinger/README.md

 You may find the built Jar on the `bin` directory of this repository.

-`You can also install the extension in Burp Suite Pro, via Extender -> BApp Store > PHP Object Injection Slinger`
+`You can also install the extension in Burp Suite Pro, via Extender -> BApp Store > PHP Object Injection Slinger`.

 ### Use